Darbjm/Wordee-REST/README.md

 <h2 name='tech'>Technologies used and why?</h2>

-I used <strong>GraphQL</strong> to reduce the amount of work the server had to do to reduce latency.<br>
 I used <strong>Heroku</strong> because it comes ready to use with very little configuration compared to AWS.
 If the project scales, I will change to AWS due to price concerns.<br>
 I used <strong>Firebox</strong> because like Heroku its a quick and simple setup to manage files and allows others to access those files via URL.<br>
 I used <strong>CircleCI</strong> because I wanted to know every branch was being tested.<br>